Most web browsers let you download individual images with relative ease. It usually takes only a couple of clicks to do so.

 Existing images will be overwritten by default, which you can also change in the main interface.
 You can either have them skipped automatically, or renamed automatically so that they are saved and the existing image is preserved.

 Tip: You can use the Queue Manager to add multiple addresses at once to the program that you want processed.
-It is alternatively possible to simply paste multiple urls into the main interface one after the other, as images that are discovered during the parsing stage are appended automatically to the queue.
+It is alternatively possible to simply paste multiple urls into the main interface one after the other, as images that are discovered during the parsing stage are appended automatically to the queue by default.
 You will end up with them being saved into a single directory structure though.

 The Queue Manager displays all jobs that are currently being processed.
 One interesting feature of it is the ability to schedule jobs.
 If you want images to be downloaded during a specific time of the day, you can make that configuration here.